Slavery in Canada: Under French rule

-While slavery was prohibited in France, it was permitted in its colonies as a means of providing the massive labour force needed to clear land, construct buildings and (in the Caribbean colonies) work on sugar, indigo and tobacco plantations.
+While slavery was prohibited in France, it was permitted in its colonies as a means of providing the massive labor force needed to clear land, construct buildings and (in the Caribbean colonies) work on sugar, indigo and tobacco plantations.
 The 1685 Code Noir set the pattern for policing slavery in the West Indies.
 It required that all slaves be instructed as Catholics and not as Protestants.
 It concentrated on defining the condition of slavery, and established harsh controls.
 Slaves had virtually no rights, though the Code did enjoin masters to take care of the sick and old.
-The Code noir does not seem to have applied to Canada and so, in 1709, the intendant Jacques Raudot issued an ordinance officially recognizing slavery in New France; slavery existed before that date, but only as of 1709 was it instituted in law.
+The Code Noir does not seem to have applied to Canada and so, in 1709, the intendant Jacques Raudot issued an ordinance officially recognizing slavery in New France; slavery existed before that date, but only as of 1709 was it instituted in law.

-One slave is well-recorded in the history of Montreal: Marie-Joseph Angélique was held in slavery by a rich widow in that city.
-In 1734, after learning that she was going to be sold and separated from her lover, Angélique set fire to her owner's house and escaped.
-The fire raged out of control, destroying forty-six buildings.
-Captured two months later, Angélique was paraded through the city, then tortured until she confessed her crime.
-In the afternoon of the day of execution, Angélique was taken through the streets of Montreal and, after the stop at the church for her amende honorable, made to climb a scaffold facing the ruins of the buildings destroyed by the fire.
-There she was hanged until dead, with her body flung into the fire and the ashes scattered in the wind.

-Historian Marcel Trudel recorded approximately 4,000 slaves by the end of New France in 1759, of which 2,472 were Aboriginal people, and 1,132 Blacks.
+In total, by Marcel Trudel's count, 1,685 Native American slaves and 402 black slaves appeared in the records during French rule, for a total of 2087 slaves.
 After the Conquest of New France by the British, slave ownership remained dominated by the French.
 Trudel identified 1,509 slave owners, of which only 181 were English.
-Trudel also noted 31 marriages took place between French colonists and Aboriginal slaves.
+Trudel also noted 31 marriages took place between French colonists and Indigenous slaves.